Understanding zealous diff3 style in Git conflicts

 conflict marker is an option for a merge conflict markers in Git that provides way more context than default merge

-style and is enhanced version of diff3
+style at the same time being enhanced version of diff3

 .
 It shows the common ancestor's version in addition to the two conflicting changes, offering a three-way comparison - just like diff3